-The background check includes a Motor Vehicle Report (MVR) review as well as a criminal background check.
+The background check includes reviewing both a Motor Vehicle Report (MVR) as well as a criminal background check.
+(FN1).
+(FN2).
 There is no credit check involved.

-Background checks are performed by Checkr, Inc., a third-party background check provider that is accredited by the Professional Background Screening Association.
+Background checks are performed by Uber’s third-party background check providers Checkr, HireRight, and Samba Safety, each of which is accredited by the Professional Background Screening Association.

-Subject to and in accordance with state and local law, some types of criminal convictions such as murder, sexual assault, terrorism-related offenses, and other serious criminal convictions will result in disqualification if they occurred at any time in your lifetime.
+Subject to and in accordance with state and local law, some types of criminal convictions such as murder, sexual assault, and terrorism-related offenses will result in disqualification if they occurred at any time in your lifetime.